koo5/new_shit/README.md

 * integrate some test framework

+* add more operators, for strings and lists maybe

+* refactor the startup sequence, logging depending on frames being initialized isnt good

 files:
 * main_sdl.py: the fronten d, handles a window, events, drawing. run this one.
 * main_curses.py: proof-of-concept console frontend